-The Sociology minor, through its focus on the structure of society and social groups, helps students develop an understanding of their changing social world and the analytical skills needed for successful careers.
+Develop an understanding of the changing social world, through a focus on the structure of society and social groups, and develop the analytical skills needed for a successful career.

-The aim of the Sociology minor is to enable students to understand the connection between social institutions, cultural practices, and personal experience.
-The program's diverse course offerings allow the student to investigate behavioral and identity dynamics through the lenses of ethnicity, age and gender, both in the United States and abroad.
-Critical analysis methodologies are applied to societies in the Middle East, Latin America, Asia and Africa.
+The Sociology minor enables you to understand the connection between social institutions, cultural practices, and personal experience.
+Diverse course offerings allow you to investigate behavioral and identity dynamics through the lenses of ethnicity, age and gender — in the United States and abroad.
+You'll apply critical analysis methodologies to societies in the Middle East, Latin America, Asia, and Africa.

-Students participating in the Sociology minor program will also have the opportunity to expand and apply their knowledge through service learning opportunities in the Cambridge area.
+You will also be able to expand and apply your knowledge through service learning opportunities in the Cambridge, Mass. area.

 This course focuses on the sociological impact and consequences of being female.
 It examines variations among women due to the influences of cross-cultural, ethnic, and socioeconomic conditions.
 Through an interdisciplinary approach, students explore women’s changing roles in work, relationships and family, as well as the societal image of women and patriarchy.